That's TV: Mistreatment of staff

-Unpaid interns working for That's TV are reported to have "passed out through exhaustion".
+In June 2018, unpaid interns working for That's TV were reported to have "passed out through exhaustion".

 In July 2018, former That's Solent journalist Dale McEwan reported his own experiences of working for the organisation.
 He listed bullying, exploitation, poor pay, and exhausting hours among his concerns.
 In October 2018, McEwan continued his investigations into That's TV.
 Former That's TV staff members said the BBC was breaking its internal ethics code through its contract with the company.
 That's TV must adhere to the code as a supplier of video stories to the BBC.
 As the code states, suppliers "must pay wages sufficient to meet basic needs and to provide some discretionary income".
-But That's TV's decision to pay staff the National Minimum Wage on zero-hour contracts and expect them to cover their own large petrol costs means that staff are effectively earning poverty wages.
+But That's TV's decision to pay staff the National Minimum Wage on zero-hour contracts and expect them to cover their own large petrol costs means that staff were effectively earning poverty wages.